-The finding of the present study indicates that working class women with high social support would also have high psychological wellbeing.
-Further evidence is indicated from this study that, social support significantly correlates psychological well-being of working women engaged with multiple roles.
+The current study found that working-class women with high social support would also have high psychological wellbeing.
+Further evidence is indicated from this study that, social support significantly correlates positively with the psychological wellbeing of working women engaged with multiple roles.
 This is because as social support increases, psychological wellbeing also increases, and as social support decreases, psychological wellbeing decreases as well.
-An explanation for this finding is that the consequences of multiple role strain on psychological well-being of the working women are influenced by the level of social support they receive.
-Thus, social support at any point in time will determine the psychological wellbeing of the individual engaged with multiple roles.
-This finding is similar to a study conducted by Rao et al. [20], who explored a variety of job-related conditions and coping variables and their ability to predict psychological wellbeing in a sample of 60 working, married mothers in India.
-Seeking out, social support was the strongest predictor of wellbeing in the sample, which suggested that social support is a key factor in the well-being of women occupying multiple roles.
+This shows that the consequences of multiple role strains on the psychological well-being of the working women are influenced by the level of social support they receive.
+This finding is similar to a study conducted by Rao et al. [20], who explored a variety of job-related conditions and coping variables and their ability to predict psychological wellbeing in a sample of 60 workings, married mothers in India.
+Seeking out social support was the strongest predictor of wellbeing in the sample, which suggested that social support is a key factor in the well-being of women occupying multiple roles.

-The implication of this finding is that working women who experience multiple role strains but have high social support from their spouses, families, friends, colleagues and bosses at work are likely to have better psychological health than those who have low social support.
-In a way, social support serves as a coping function since it sometimes helps keep emotions associated with work-family conflict in inlet.
-The finding of this study is also in support of that of Salami [21], who provided evidence from his study that social support was a significant predictor of psychological wellbeing of working mothers engaged in multiple roles.
-The finding of the present study is consistent with Cohen and Wills [22], who argued that the degree of social support an individual has in a situation may affect the entire stress process.
+The implication of this finding is that working women who experience multiple role strains but have high social support from their spouses, families, friends, colleagues, and bosses at work are likely to have better psychological health than those who have low social support.
+Salami [21] also provided evidence from his study that social support was a significant predictor of the psychological well-being of working mothers engaged in multiple roles.
+The degree of social support an individual has in a situation may affect the entire stress process [22].
 For example, if an individual perceives conflict on the job but experiences a fair amount of social support from work peers, the resulting strain from experienced role conflict may not occur.
-Similarly, Cohen and Wills [22] indicated that although an individual may have a high level of family time demands, social support from the spouse may attenuate the impact of that source of strain.
+Cohen and Wills [22] further indicated that although an individual may have a high level of family time demands, social support from the spouse may attenuate the impact of that source of strain.
 The result of this present study is also in agreement with the contributions of earlier researchers who found that social support was a significant predictor of well-being and also a moderator of the multiple role strain-psychological wellbeing nexus [23].
-An explanation for this finding is that the consequences of multiple role strain on psychological well-being of the working women are influenced by the levels of social support they have.

-In all, the finding of this study is in agreement with the main-effect model of social support which argues that social connectedness is beneficial irrespective of whether one is under stress.
-The model went further to state that an increase in social support will result in an increase in well-being irrespective of the existing level of stress.
-Therefore, it is hypothesized that women with multiple roles should experience increased psychological wellbeing with or without conflicting role demands if there is the availability of socials support.
+In all, the finding of this study is in agreement with the main-effect model of social support which argues that social connectedness is beneficial irrespective of the existing level of stress.
+Therefore, it is hypothesized that women with multiple roles should experience increased psychological wellbeing with or without conflicting role demands if there is the availability of social support.
 In evaluating the present finding and previous studies as discussed above, it can be indicated that a person may or may not experience strain in fulfilling multiple roles but the mere availability of social support will cause an increase in psychological wellbeing.
-This implies that multiple roles only become a strain when there is the absence of social support.
-This is because the availability of social network and social connectedness can help eliminate or reduce the conditions that make multiple roles stressful for the individual fulfilling them.
+This implies that multiple roles only become a strain when there is an absence of social support.